Preference Between Mobile Website and Mobile Application

-Mobile websites and mobile application can look quite similar at first glimpse.
-Though deciding which would be more suitable for your business or organization is an important part of the decision and the conclusion which would be suitable depends upon a number of factors, including target audiences, available budget, required features and intended purpose.
+Mobile websites and mobile applications can look quite similar at first glimpse.
+Though deciding which would be more suitable for your business or organization is an important part of the decision and the conclusion which would be suitable depends upon a number of factors, including target audiences, available budget, required features, and intended purpose.

-Mobile website and mobile application both are accessed on hand held devices like iPhone, tablets, iPads, android phones etc.
+Mobile website and mobile application both are accessed on handheld devices like iPhones, tablets, iPads, Android phones, etc.

-A mobile website is similar to any website which is a browser based HTML pages that are linked together to be accessed over the internet.
-Like any website a mobile websites can display text content, data, images and video.
-A mobile website generally access mobile-specific features such as click-to-call (to dial a phone number) or location-based mapping.
+A mobile website is similar to any website which is a browser-based HTML page that are linked together to be accessed over the internet.
+Like any website, mobile websites can display text content, data, images, and video.
+A mobile website generally accesses mobile-specific features such as click-to-call (to dial a phone number) or location-based mapping.

 The Difference Chart between Mobile Website and Mobile Application is as follows: